 “These types of comparisons send the message that girls are valued based on their body weight and size, which is associated with increased body dissatisfaction and weight concerns,” Manasse says.

 “Exercise burns fat and calories.”

-When parents associate exercise with burning fat and calories, it ruins the fun of physical activity, Manasse and Myers agree.
-Running, playing outside, and other forms of recreation are such a crucial part of children’s emotional and physical development, but when parents frame exercise as a way to compensate for overeating, it turns something that’s so good for them into a consequence for their behavior.
+When parents associate exercise with burning fat and calories, it ruins the fun of physical activity, Manasse and Myers both say.
+Running, playing outside, and other forms of recreation are such a crucial part of children’s emotional and physical development, but when parents frame exercise as a way to compensate for overeating, it turns something that’s good for them into a consequence for their behavior.